Myself4626/uCore-Home-Server-OS/README.md

 > ⚠️ **Warning:** Early stage.
 Features may change or be missing.
 Backups recommended.

-**A modern home-server OS**
+---

-uHS-OS is an immutable uBlue/uCore home server OS.
+**uHS-OS** is an immutable uBlue-uCore home server OS.
 It follows a container-first model aligned with [PerfectMediaServer](https://perfectmediaserver.com/) principles.
 The goal is to keep the host minimal, updates atomic, and services reproducible.

 ---